This

 Imagine if Church members had studied their scriptures

-enough to perceive that the mother of Phinehas the priest was probably black.
-Perhaps this view could have helped prevent some
+enough to perceive that the mother of Phinehas the priest was indigenous African

-heartache, misunderstanding, and embarrassment caused by over
+heartache, and embarrassment caused by misunderstanding, and over

 generalizing scriptures like Abraham 1:26-27 and

-Moses 7:22.
+Moses 7:7-8,

-Incidentally, in at least one instance in scripture, very light skin was
+In at least one instance in scripture, very light skin was

-recognized as an inherited curse among Hebrews.
-(2 Kings 5:27)
+seen as an inherited curse among the

 Notes: Moses 7:8